U.S. judge orders RBS unit stop using software in copyright case

 Forrest said the license went to Bank of America, but RBS kept using the software, and a now-outdated version had become a deeply embedded component of a platform used in 22 countries by more than 2,600 clients, processing thousands of transactions a week.

-The judge had ruled in March 2013 that ABN Amro was improperly using the BankTrade software of Complex Systems, which has about $18 million to $20 million of annual revenue.
+The judge had ruled in March 2013 that ABN Amro was using BankTrade software improperly.
+In imposing an injunction, she said she was unable to calculate damages to Complex Systems, which has about $18 million to $20 million of annual revenue.

 RBS is expected to appeal, according to the ruling.
 A hearing before Forrest is scheduled for June 5.